4paradigm/OpenMLDBSQLEmulator/README.md

 ### creations

 Note that if exists, the table will be replaced.
-Default db is `simdb`.
+Default db is `emudb`.

 - `use <db>` use db, create if not exists
 - `addtable <table_name> c1 t1,c2 t2, ...` create/replace table in current db